 Principal: An entity whose identity can be authenticated (X.811).
 For the purposes of this report the principal will typically be a service provider, customer, end user, or devices and systems under their control, depending on the context.

 Real-world identity: Identifiers and identifying characteristics of a principal outside of the telecommunications services domain, including but not limited to personal or business name, physical location or postal address, government-issued identifiers, credit information, etc. Compare to the use of “real-life identity” and “real-world identity” in NIST SP 800-63-3 [Ref 8].

+Responsible Organization (RespOrg): Entity designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the SMS/800 Toll-Free Number Registry.

 TN-based caller identity: The originating phone number included in call signaling used to identify the caller for call screening purposes.
 In some cases this may be the Calling Line Identification or Public User Identity.
 For the purposes of this study, the caller identity may be set to an identity other than the caller’s Calling Line Identification or Public User Identity.